Charlie Blackmon Player Props: Rockies vs. Royals

 - TV Channel: BSKC

 Looking to place a prop bet on Charlie Blackmon?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Charlie Blackmon At The Plate

-- Blackmon is batting .284 with 13 doubles, two triples, five home runs and 19 walks.
+- Blackmon is hitting .277 with 13 doubles, two triples, five home runs and 19 walks.

-- He ranks 37th in batting average, 28th in on base percentage, and 61st in slugging among the qualified hitters in baseball.
+- He ranks 48th in batting average, 40th in on base percentage, and 70th in slugging among qualified hitters in MLB play.

-- Blackmon enters this game on a 10-game hitting streak.
-Over the course of his last games, he's hitting .350 with two homers.

-- He has hit a home run in 10.2% of his games this season, and 2.4% of his plate appearances.
+- Looking at the 50 games he has played this season, he's went deep in five of them (10.0%), and in 2.3% of his trips to the plate.

-- In 32.7% of his games this year, Blackmon has notched at least one RBI.
-In seven of those games (14.3%) he recorded more than one RBI.
+- In 32.0% of his games this year, Blackmon has notched at least one RBI.
+In seven of those games (14.0%) he recorded two or more RBI.

-- He has scored in 24 of 49 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.